 Contributing to Animal Welfare Groups

-I answered a question on contributing to animal welfare groups for Philosophy in Action Radio on 5 August 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on contributing to animal welfare groups on 5 August 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should a person contribute to animal welfare organizations?
 Animal shelters find good homes for abandoned and abused pets.
 They also offer assistance to pet owners during emergencies, such as the recent wildfires in Colorado.
 That work seems laudable to me – and something that a rational person might support and even contribute to.
 Yet such groups often advocate wrong views (such as veganism) and support rights-violations (such as animal welfare laws).
 So are such groups worthy of support or not?

 My Answer, In Brief: People concerned with the welfare of animals should avoid political advocacy groups, instead donating to their own local shelters and rescues.